amyjko/critically-conscious-computing/chapters/arts.md

 |Chapter21_Image_Banksy.jpg|A telephone booth with several spray painted men listening in on the conversation with surveillance equipment.|A classic Banksy piece critiquing UK surveillance culture.|Banksy|

-## Art, Criticism, and Computing
+## Art, criticism, and computing

 While technology has always been central to progress in art, art has also been central to critiquing technology.
 Whereas those in the humanities and social sciences use writing, analysis, and data to examine the effects of technology, art often uses expression, and technology itself, to emotionally engage us in questioning technology.
 Artists like [Banksy|https://en.wikipedia.org/wiki/Banksy], for example, use street graffiti to visually examine surveillance and information addition; immersive art like [Meow Wolf|https://meowwolf.com] harnesses technology not to dazzle, but to juxtapose it against physicality, viscerally asking what precisely technology offers that physicality doesn’t.
 Some musicians like [Kraftwerk|https://kraftwerk.com] in the 1980’s began to explore what it meant for computers to love each other, and [Grimes|https://en.wikipedia.org/wiki/Grimes] sings about radical visions of communist, AI-driven anarchy.
 Other musicians play the role of social critics, like [St. Vincent|https://en.wikipedia.org/wiki/St._Vincent_(musician)] sings of surveillance capitalism in Digital Witness, “I want all of your mind, Give me all of it.”
 As art engages computing, both as a medium and a subject, it therefore continues a long tradition of questioning the status quo and imagining other ways of being.

-# Teaching Art through Computing
+# Teaching art through computing

 Much like art itself, research on teaching art with computing has been expansive.
 Researchers have explored curricula that engages students in creating static and interactive 2D visual illustrations with code<alegre20>, in manipulating images and sound<guzdial03,brady21>, in making 2D<resnick09> and 3D animations with code<cooper03>, in generating music with code<horn20,champion20>, in planning cooking with code<alkatheeb21>, in telling multilingual, social stories<ascenzimoreno20,jacob22,bull20>, in developing characters in narratives, <burke12,houchins21>, in choreography <bergner20,payne21> — and of course, in creating video games, as an artistic medium born of computing, including classic genres of 2D games <kelleher05,banerjee16> as well as embodied games with wearables<arroyo21>.
 This diversity of media in art and computing education reflects the broader diversity of art and computing in general.